TOLOSAT/gravimetry-payload/README.md

 This tool has been developped to strengthen our claims, here at the TOLOSAT Gravimetry Payload, for phases A and B of this CubeSat mission.
 I have late-night-baptized this tool:
 	"Grav Harm 3.0"
 for "Gravitational Harmonics 3.0".
-It is the third attemp at writing this tool from the ground up.
+It is my third attempt at writing this tool from the ground up.
 Any other name ideas are gladly welcome.

-This tool was written in python 3.6, since 2019, by Xavier de Lariolle, [add your names if you've contributed, folks].
+This tool was written in python 3.6, since 2019, by Xavier C. de Lariolle, [add your names if you've contributed, folks].

 # ==== What does it do? ====